edgelesssys/contrast/docs/docs/examples/emojivoto.md

 the voting and leader board logic (`voting`).
 The `vote-bot` simulates user traffic by submitting votes to the frontend.

+Emojivoto can be seen as a lighthearted example of an app dealing with sensitive data.
+Contrast protects emojivoto in two ways.
+First, it shields emojivoto as a whole from the infrastructure, for example, Azure.
+Second, it can be configured to also prevent data access even from the administrator of the app.
+In the case of emojivoto, this gives assurance to users that their votes remain secret.

 <!-- TODO(katexochen): recreate in our design -->

 ![emojivoto components topology](https://raw.githubusercontent.com/BuoyantIO/emojivoto/e490d5789086e75933a474b22f9723fbfa0b29ba/assets/emojivoto-topology.png)

-### Motivation

-Using a voting service, users' votes are considered highly sensitive data, as we require a secret ballot.
-Also, users are likely interested in the fairness of the ballot.
-For both requirements, we can use Confidential Computing and, specifically, workload attestation to prove to those interested in voting that the app is running in a protected environment where their votes are processed without leaking to the platform provider or workload owner.

 ## Prerequisites

-- **Installed Contrast CLI.**
+- Installed Contrast CLI
-  See the [installation instructions](./../getting-started/install.md) on how to get it.
-- **Running cluster with Confidential Containers support.**
-  Please follow the [AKS cluster setup instructions](./../getting-started/cluster-setup.md) or [bare metal setup instructions](./../getting-started/bare metal.md) to create a cluster.
+- A running Kubernetes cluster with support for confidential containers, either on [AKS](../getting-started/cluster-setup.md) or on [bare metal](../getting-started/bare-metal.md).

 ## Steps to deploy emojivoto with Contrast

-### Downloading the deployment
+### Download the deployment files

-The emojivoto deployment files are part of Contrast release.
-You can download the latest deployment by running:
+The emojivoto deployment files are part of the Contrast release.
+You can download them by running:

 ```sh
 curl -fLO https://github.com/edgelesssys/contrast/releases/latest/download/emojivoto-demo.yml --create-dirs --output-dir deployment